matteomattei/matteomattei.github.io/_posts/2011-08-28-pyside-signals-and-slots-with-qthread-example.md

 layout: post
 permalink: /pyside-signals-and-slots-with-qthread-example/
 categories:
-  - Python
+  - python
-  - PySide
+  - pyside
-  - Qt
+  - qt
-  - Thread
+  - thread
 ---
 In these days I started studying PySide.
 After some days spent in reading lot of stuff, I thought that a real example could be useful for who intends to start learning PySide as well.
 In this example I can show you how you can implement a custom signal (MySignal) together with the usage of threads with QThread.